 Tip #3: Match your whites.

+How to pick a white frame for a white wall: match the undertones.
 If you pair a white frame with a white wall and it doesn’t look quite right, it’s because the undertones of the whites aren’t aligned.
 Here’s the secret, if you have an off-white or cream wall, a bright white frame will look too stark against it.
 Stay away from super sleek white poster frames, and opt instead for a slightly distressed white frame like our Montauk or Monterey frames.

 Similarly, make sure your mat color works with both the frame and your walls.
-For example, if you opt for a bright white frame (hi, Irvine, Irvine Slim, and Palermo)to complement a true white wall, also choose a white mat.
+For example, if you opt for a bright white frame (hi, Irvine, Irvine Slim, and Palermo) to complement a true white wall, also choose a white mat.
 When you choose “white mat” for your order, our expert designers will actually handpick the perfect shade of white to complement your art and the frame.
 Same goes for off-white mats.

 Tip #4: Go beyond the walls.

 While wall color is definitely important (cue this entire article), don’t underestimate how the colors and tones of other design elements may impact your overall interior palette.

 Think about your crown and base moulding, any tile backsplash or floors, the tone of wood floors and cabinets, and the colors of your countertops and even furniture!